What is Simpler Recycling?

 Everyone in England will be affected by Simpler Recycling but the timeline for businesses and households are different so please read on to find the dates you will need to be ready by.

-Non-household premises: Hospitals, schools and universities, including what are known as Schedule 2 sites: places of worship, penal institutes, charity shops, hostels and public meeting places.
+Non-domestic premises: hospitals, schools and universities, residential and nursing homes, including what are known as Schedule 2 sites: places of worship, penal institutes, charity shops, residential hostels and public meeting places.

 Businesses: Small and Medium-sized Enterprises (SMEs) (businesses with 10 or more full-time equivalent employees) and micro-firms (businesses with under 10 full-time equivalent employees).